sl1453/sl1453.github.io/arts.md

 ---
 layout: page
-title: Artistic Endeavors
+title: My Creative Collage
-subtitle: How I Have Fun Outside the Lab
+subtitle: Having Fun Outside the Lab
 ---

 Welcome to my creative collage, where I drop and store my artsy memories.
 This is where I attempt to be an artist outside the lab (emphasis on "attempt" 😄).